carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

-(this also displays multi-line output; the exact width may depend
-on the terminal settings),
+(the exact width of output will depend on your terminal settings),

 ~~~
 Determinant(m);